Parth099/Azure-Certs/AZ-500/00 - PIM Intro.md

 > EntraID P2 feature.

-There are many roles in Entra Id which you can assign to a user or group manually.[^2] Azure roles[^3] are far more flexible, you may assign azure roles to a more extensive set of groups (dynamic, ...) and a broader control of scope (MG, Subscription, RG, ...).
+There are many roles in Entra Id[^1] which you can assign to a user or group manually[^2].
+However, Azure roles[^3] are far more flexible, you may assign azure roles to a more extensive set of groups (dynamic, ...) and a broader control of scope (MG, Subscription, RG, ...).

 This aformentioned method of permanent role assignment poses a large security risk as exposed credentials will have these entitlements until removed.
 Since removal takes time, a threat actor may do real damage.
 Thus the solution is `JIT` (Jist in time) access.
 The base user may have basic perms but when elevated, they are able to select from a their eligible assignments after proving their identity[^4].